This is my take…I am just an old warrior, a grunt…

 Yes, it is.
 However, this form of tyranny is an elected type of tyranny.
 What then, is tyranny?
 It is back to the dictionary for a definition, “oppressive power exerted by government.”
 Really?
 We just had an election and the majority voted for vanilla milkshakes.
 The majority rules in a Democratic society so why is this considered to be tyrannical?
 This issue isn’t as simple as some would lead us to believe.

 The Father of our Constitution, James Madison had this to say about a pure Democracy, “there is nothing to check the inducement to sacrifice the weaker party or the obnoxious individual.”
-Truer words have rarely been spoken.
 So, then, we may gather that a Democracy, in its purest form can lead to tyranny.
 So, is Democracy good then?
 Ask John Adams.
 He had this gem to express, “Remember, democracy never lasts long.
 It soon wastes, exhausts and murders itself.
 There was never a democracy yet that did not commit suicide.”

-Other wise men have made observations about democracy and several have compared democracy to a republic and have determined that the differences between the two are similar to the differences between chaos and order…Anarchy to be more precise.
+Other wise men have made observations about democracy and several have compared democracy to a republic and have determined that the differences between the two are similar to the differences between chaos and order.
 Isn’t that a wondrous commentary to ponder?
 People of the world and world leaders prattle on about Democracy and all they want is tyranny, chaos and order?
 This can sound rather contradictory can it not?
 Why would other peoples want this?

 You see, our Founding Fathers were really smart men.
 They had lived through various forms of government and watched many come and go.
 They knew the pitfalls and the snares and the traps.
 Unfortunately, our modern leaders have lost their way.

 Our Founding Fathers had every intention on protecting the people of the new Nation of America.
 They did not want a tyrannical form of government.
 They did not want a king.
 They did not want a dictator.
-They intended to create a republican form of government, not to be confused with a republican political party.
-We will need to define this form of government so, it is back to the dictionary: “a government in which supreme power resides in a body of citizens entitled to vote and is exercised by elected officers and representatives responsible to them and governing according to law.”
+They intended to create a republican form of government.
+We will need to define this form of government so, it is back to the dictionary, “a government in which supreme power resides in a body of citizens entitled to vote and is exercised by elected officers and representatives responsible to them and governing according to law.”
 This is a far cry from Democracy is it not?

 Personally, I don’t know why our politicians in this country as well as others make a big deal over Democracy.
 It is certainly superior to Socialism or Communism but we will discuss those issues another day.
 Would it not be better to spread our Founding Fathers’ dream and experiment?
 Yes it would.
 However, we would have to return to it in order to proclaim it and spread the good news around.